3-Dimensional TQFTs From Non-Semisimple Modular Categories: Unimodular, twist non-degenerate, and modular categories

 \subsection{Tensor ideals and traces}

 Here we recall from \cite{GKP10} the notion of a modified trace on a tensor ideal in $\cat$.
-By defintion, a {\em tensor ideal} $\Tideal \subset \calC$ is a full subcategory which is closed under retracts (i.e. taking direct summands) and such that for all $X \in \Tideal$ and $V \in \cat$ we have $X \otimes V \in \Tideal$.
+By defintion, a {\em tensor ideal} $\Tideal \subseteq \calC$ is a full subcategory which is closed under retracts (i.e. taking direct summands) and such that for all $X \in \Tideal$ and $V \in \cat$ we have $X \otimes V \in \Tideal$.
+Since closure under retracts implies repleteness (i.e. closure under isomorphisms), and since $\cat$ is braided, we automatically have $V \otimes X \in \Tideal$ too.

 The left and right partial traces of an endomorphism $f \in \End_\calC(V \otimes W)$ are the endomorphisms $\lptr(f) \in \End_\calC(W)$ and $\rptr(f) \in \End_\calC(V)$ defined as